A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Introduction

-The purpose of this work is to develop a robust adaptive algorithm based on a reliable and efficient {\it a posteriori} error estimator originally following from \cite{wang2020posteriori}, but we extend it to the force-mixing scheme for the new QM/MM methods~\cite{2021-qmmm3}, where MLIPs are employed as the MM models.
-In particular, the error estimator is constructed in a way that considering an auxiliary Poisson equation in the whole space.
-To propose an efficient implementation, we introduce a {\it practical} error estimator by (i) truncating the Poisson problem to a finite computational domain; (ii) utilizing the QM force constant to obtain the linearized {\it residual force} in MM region; (iii) restricting the solution space to a finite-dimensional approximation space, where we develop a more natural approach to discretize the Poisson equation by totally removing the dependence of the finite element mesh~\cite{wang2020posteriori}.
-To evolve the QM/MM partitions anisotropically, a free interface motion problem (i.e., Eikonal equation \cite{zhao2005fast}) is therefore formulated and solved by applying the fast marching method \cite{chopp2001some, zhao2005fast}, where the {\it practical} error estimator is regarded as the extending speed.
-We design a novel strategy on the assignment of QM or MM subsystems based on the solution of corresponding Eikonal equation.
-We finally conduct a range of adaptive computations for three typical types of defects (edge dislocation, in-plane crack, and di-interstitial).
-The numerical results show that the resulting {\it practical} error estimator with properly chosen parameters not only leads to the same convergence behavior as the approximation error, but also saves much computational cost when an actual electronic structure model is considered.
-Aside from providing both upper and lower bounds, the error estimator and the corresponding adaptive algorithm help us to achieve our goal of a fully adaptive QM/MM scheme without requiring any {\it a priori} input from the user.
+The purpose of the present work is to develop a more practical adaptive QM/MM method for material defect simulations, while maintaining the rigourous approach of \cite{CMAME, wang2020posteriori}.
+To ensure {\it consistency} of the QM/MM scheme and improve computational efficiency, we employ state-of-art machine-learning interatomic potentials (MLIPs) as the MM models~\cite{2021-qmmm3, grigorev2023calculation}.
+Next, we propose a practical and flexible approach to obtain the error estimator, essentially replacing the PDE operator from \cite{wang2020posteriori} with a generalization of the graph-Laplacian \cite{2016-precon1}.
+Algorithmically, this approach fits much better into the setting of atomistic modeling.
+A practical error estimator is further developed by (i) truncating to a finite computational domain and (ii) facilitating the QM force constant to give a linear approximation of the residual force in the MM region.
+Moreover, to evolve the QM/MM partitions anisotropically rather than only adjusting the radius, a free interface motion problem (i.e., Eikonal equation \cite{zhao2005fast}) is formulated and solved using the fast marching method \cite{chopp2001some, zhao2005fast}, where the {\it practical} error estimator is regarded as the extending speed.
+We develop a novel strategy to assign atoms to QM or MM subsystems based on the solution of the corresponding Eikonal equation.

-As a proof of concept, we will restrict ourselves to the geometry equilibration problems (statics).
-The MLIPs ansatz we consider is the atomic cluster expansion (ACE) \cite{bachmayr19, Drautz19, 2020-pace1}, although we emphasise the workflow could be easily transferable to other MLIPs approaches.
-We plan to explore the generalization of this work to the dynamical problems in the future.
-A further discussion of the future developments of this work will be given in Section~\ref{sec:conclusion}.